pybites/challenges/16/atchopba/README.md

 ## Overview

 Allows you to search on Twitter.
-The search returns 100 tweets max.
+The search returns 100 "last" tweets max.

 ## Getting Started